PRIME Week

 Following comprehensive assessment by your Clinical Integration specialist you will see The PRIME Vision team for a 1 hour appointment.
 Through a consistent, progressive assessment by both the PT and OD, lenses will be prescribed to automatically change the way you recruit muscle to function in an upright stance in an optimal postural position.
 This optimal position will allow the greatest freedom of movement with the greatest sense or awareness of this position (Neutrality).
 How this eye prescription fits in with the shoe, and oral appliance recommendations will be discussed.
 Some physical activity recommendations may be initiated at this stage as well.

-On the first day following your PRI Vision assessment you will often meet for an hour with your Clinical Integration Specialist/Physical Therapist who will visit with you to answer any initial questions you may have and discuss how and when to utilize the orthotics you will be given.
+On the first day following your PRIME vision assessment you will often meet for an hour with your Case managing Physical Therapist who will visit with you to answer any initial questions you may have and discuss how and when to utilize the orthotics you will be given.
 If time permits some instruction in base-line activity recommendations will begin.
-On occasion, particularly if you have not been seen by a Postural Restoration Institute® (PRI) trained therapist, this initial visit with the PT is before the PRI Vision assessment to assist us in gaining some more objective data about you and to answer any questions about the process you may have.
+On occasion, particularly if you have not been seen by a Postural Restoration Institute® (PRI) trained therapist, this initial visit with the PT is before the Vision assessment to assist us in gaining some more objective data about you and to answer any questions about the process you may have.
 This visit will lay the roadmap for the activity recommendations for the rest of the week.

 Day 2: Physical Therapy Treatment